<img alt="" src="https://secure.office-insightdetails.com/788612.png" style="display:none;">

 March 1, 2023 | Richard Haag

-The Intersec Worldwide PCI-DSS 4.0 Transition Plan noted that Software Component Management will be a challenge to implement for many organizations, which is why we ranked requirement 6.3.2.b within the Top 10 priorities companies should focus their efforts on.
+The Intersec Worldwide PCI-DSS 4.0 Transition Plan noted that Software Component Management is often challenging for many organizations to implement, which is why we ranked requirement 6.3.2.b within the Top 10 priorities companies should focus their efforts on.

 For the purposes of this blog post, I will reprint the requirement as written in the PCI-DSS: